Illinois fairgrounds foundation falling short in fundraising

 SPRINGFIELD, Ill.
 (AP) — A foundation formed by Illinois Gov. Bruce Rauner two years ago to fundraise for repairing the state fairgrounds is falling short of its $2 million to $3 million annual target.

-The State Journal-Register reports that the latest financial report filed by the Illinois Fairgrounds Foundation shows income in 2017 was just over $32,000.
+The latest financial report filed by the Illinois Fairgrounds Foundation shows income in 2017 was just over $32,000, The State Journal-Register reported.

-Foundation Chairman John Slayton says it's been "a slower process than what I envisioned."
-He says there's an education process involved in trying to secure donations.
+Foundation Chairman John Slayton said it's been "a slower process than what I envisioned."
+He said there's an education process involved in trying to secure donations.

+People have raised concerns about whether the money could be put other uses, Slayton said.
+Lawmakers have taken funds out of special state funds to balance the budget.
+But the foundation money is separate from those state accounts and cannot be swept by lawmakers.

 Rauner created the foundation after the state legislature didn't vote to create one.